stripe/stripe-apps/README.md

 <hr>

-In these docs, you'll find all the information you need to get started with Project Tailor and building apps for Stripe.
+In these docs, you'll find all the information you need to get started building apps for Stripe.

 ## Docs

-Our preview documentation is available in [/docs](./docs/README.md)
+The documentation is available at [https://stripe.com/docs/stripe-apps](https://stripe.com/docs/stripe-apps)

 ## Sample Apps